gacela-project/gacela-project.com/content/docs/bootstrap.md

 return function (GacelaConfig $config): void { ... };
 ```

+### Different environments

+You can define a **gacela configuration file** for different environments using `APP_ENV` environment variable.
+In case you have such gacela file with that suffix of the environment in the file, it will load that configuration
+afterwards.

+For example:
+- `APP_ENV=dev` -> will load `gacela-dev.php`
+- `APP_ENV=prod` -> will load `gacela-prod.php`
+- `APP_ENV=anything` -> will load `gacela-anything.php`

+The loading of this particular file will happen after the default `gacela.php` (if exists).
+So it will override (or add)
+the possible values you might have defined in the default `gacela.php` file.

+(A similar behaviour already exists for your app config files.
+See: [Config files for diff env](/docs/config/#config-files-for-different-environments).)

 ## GacelaConfig

 As we just mention, you can customize some Gacela behaviours while bootstrapping without the need of a `gacela.php` in the